Los Angeles Sexual Harassment Lawyer

 Fighting for Employee Rights in Los Angeles

 Sexual harassment is one of the most prominent and one of the most offensive types of workplace discrimination there is.
 Title VII of the Civil Rights Act says that employees cannot be treated differently because of their sex/gender.
 Sexual harassment goes both ways, so both men and women can be victims of this crime.
-If you have experienced sexual harassment at the workplace, a Los Angeles employment attorney at Martinian & Associates Inc. can advocate for you.
+If you have experienced sexual harassment at the workplace, a Los Angeles sexual harassment attorney at Martinian & Associates Inc. can advocate for you.

 What is sexual harassment?